Nitendude/Nitendude/README.md

 - 👋 Hi, I’m @JohnPM
-- 👀 I’m interested in Programming and Customs Brokerage
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java and HTML.
+- 🌱 I’m currently learning Java and C++.
 I'm currently a 3rd year Student in the Philppines.
 - 💞️ I’m looking to collaborate on any projects that I can help with
 - 📫 How to reach me you can contact me at my email.